hmfarias/03-acamica-delilah/README.md

 5. #### Put the server online

-   To put the server online run the following command in the terminal:
+   To put the server online run the following command in the terminal (from the root of the project):

    ```
    npm run server